kelixirr/Python-Projects/README.md

 4. Spell out numbers

 #### source
-This prject is taken from the book: Real World Python: A Hacker 39s Guide to Solving Problems with Code
+The above prject is taken from the book: Real World Python: A Hacker 39s Guide to Solving Problems with Code

 ## 4. ChatGPT as Smart Dictionary
 Unleash the power of ChatGPT to create your own word meaning collection and build your dictionary as you continue to read and browse web apps or e-books and copy new words to your clipboard.
 All you have to do is copy a new word and your dictionary will be prepared with new & old words every time you run the code.

+## 5. Phone Number And Email Extractor Using Regex

+Extract phone number and email address from text content copied on clipboard and get the details of all the available phone number and emails pasted using pyperclip module.

+## 6. Generating Random Quiz

+Create quizzes with questions and answers in random order, along with the answer key and save them in different/unique files.

 More projects are coming soon.